-Scholars begin the Senior Program by meeting individually with a staff summer counselor at a Mandatory Senior Meeting during the summer prior to their senior year.
-A slide detailing this meeting is included in the powerpoint presentation from the Think Like A Senior Session, and a description is included on the list of senior program requirements posted in the Crosby Scholars Student Portal.
+Scholars begin the Senior Program by meeting individually with a staff counselor at a Mandatory Senior Meeting during the summer prior to their senior year.
+A slide detailing this meeting is included in the powerpoint presentation from the Think Like a Senior Session, and a description is included on the list of senior program requirements posted in the Crosby Scholars Student Portal.
 Scholars who do not attend this meeting are dismissed from the Program.

 As active participants in the Senior Program, scholars must comply with the Partnership Agreement and complete the Senior Program requirements.
 Scholars who complete the Senior Program receive a special designation on their transcript and in their graduation program.
 They are honored at the Senior Gala in the spring and given the opportunity to apply for Last Dollar Grant funding.